 To her surprise, Dr. Jaffe found her patients supportive, and she seized the opportunity to plunge into fund-raising.
 Dr. Jaffe and her husband, Marc Jaffe, started a comedy group called Shaking With Laughter to raise money for Parkinson’s disease research.

-Trials aimed at finding a cure or delaying progression of the disease must enroll patients whose disease is newly diagnosed.
-But with so many patients choosing to keep a low profile, many trials struggle to enroll enough subjects.
+Trials aimed at finding a cure or delaying progression of the disease must enrol patients whose disease is newly diagnosed.
+But with so many patients choosing to keep a low profile, many trials struggle to enrol enough subjects.

 Some highly motivated people do discreetly take part in trials even while hiding their Parkinson’s — but many who would prefer to ignore their disease avoid medical settings.